mvuorre/exampleRPackage/README.md

 Wickham, Hadley, and Winston Chang.
 2017. *Devtools: Tools to Make Developing R Packages Easier*. <https://CRAN.R-project.org/package=devtools>.

 Wickham, Hadley, Peter Danenberg, and Manuel Eugster.
 2017. *Roxygen2: In-Line Documentation for R*. <https://CRAN.R-project.org/package=roxygen2>.

+Yee, Sara J. Weston, and Debbie.
+2017.
+“Why You Should Become a UseR: A Brief Introduction to R.” *APS Observer* 30 (3). <https://www.psychologicalscience.org/observer/why-you-should-become-a-user-a-brief-introduction-to-r>.

 [1] By "product", we mean any combination of text (manuscripts), code, data, stimuli, and other research materials.